Invest in Teachers – Transform Education

 Yet almost everything was different.

 As a teacher, Alexis was charismatic without being the inevitable center of the class.
-Clearly, everyone looked up to him, yet that respect was based in friendship, not fear.
+Clearly, everyone looked up to him, but that respect was based in friendship, not fear.
 His students expressed themselves freely and were not afraid of taking risks and making mistakes.
-They were working together, thinking and creating together – and not just copying and learning by heart.
+They were working together, thinking and creating together – and not just copying and memorizing.

 Alexis rekindled my belief in something I had always known to be true: a great teacher makes all the difference.